 NATIONAL TEQUILA DAY

-Many names we recognize on the labels today were the very first commercial producers of tequila.
-In fact, Jose’Antonio Cuervo held the first license for manufacturing the favored beverage, courtesy of the King of Spain.
-He kept well-known company.
-Don Cenobio Sauza and Félix López, also producers of tequila, whose businesses continue in some form today.
+Interestingly, many names in the tequila business today were the very first commercial producers of Tequila.
+For example, José Antonio Cuervo held the first license for making the favored beverage.
+He kept a well-known company, too.
+Two other names include Don Cenobio Sauza and Félix López, whose businesses continue in some form today.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalTequilaDay

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!